ibra15-cyber/ProjectTracker/README_v2.md

 # ProjectTracker

 A comprehensive project management application built with Spring Boot, PostgreSQL, MongoDB, and Redis, designed to track projects, tasks, and developer assignments.
-The application includes features for auditing changes, caching, dynamic project filtering, JWT authentication, OAuth2 integration, automated email notifications, and comprehensive monitoring capabilities.
+The application includes features for auditing changes, caching, dynamic project filtering, JWT authentication, OAuth2 integration, and automated email notifications.

 ## Table of Contents